 For anyone unfamiliar with an important segment of my art work, I do a lot of what I consider environmental art.
 My online environmental art gallery is here.

-You can also see some of it at Art of Impact and Eco Concepts Art.
+You can also see some of it at Art of Impact.
 This type of art is very important to me, and has been for several years.
 I hope to increase awareness of environmental issues through doing this type of art.

 I do lots of other type of art including my love of abstract and figure and portrait art, but I paint abstract landscapes and other types of landscapes primarily because of my interest in environmental issues.
 The main environmental issues I am concerned about are climate change and wildlife extinctions, and these issues come through in various ways in my art work.